bizz84/flutter-tips-and-tricks/tips/0072-use-type-annotations-for-safer-code/index.md

-# Use type annotations for safer code
+# Use Type Annotations for Safer Code

 The Dart analyzer can infer types for fields, methods, variables, and more.